AntonMu/TrainYourOwnYOLO/README.md

 python3 -m venv env
 source env/bin/activate
 ```
-Make sure that from now on, you run all commands from within your virtual environment.
+Make sure that, from now on, you run all commands from within your virtual environment.

 #### Setting up Environment [Windows]
 Use the [Github Desktop GUI](https://desktop.github.com/) to clone this repo to your local machine.
-Navigate to the `TrainYourOwnYOLO` project folder and open a power shell window by pressing **Shift + Right Click** and selecting `Open PowerShell window here` in the dropdown menu.
+Navigate to the `TrainYourOwnYOLO` project folder and open a power shell window by pressing **Shift + Right Click** and selecting `Open PowerShell window here` in the drop-down menu.

 Create Virtual Environment (requires [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) which is included in the standard library of Python 3.3 or newer):